rwalsh11/rwalsh11.github.io/README.md

-Math 461: Statistical Analysis with R
+# Math 461: Statistical Analysis with R

-created by: Ryan Walsh
+# Created by: Ryan Walsh